Contact details

 On another wet day conditions were similar to the previous day; quiet in the morning but the Germans use of rifle grenades increased during the afternoon, without causing any further casualties.

 Pte.
-Sargent Ellis (14509) died in the care of 69th Field Ambulance and was buried at Hersin Commual Cemetery Extension.
-He had most likely been one of the men wounded the previous day in the premature explosion of a British rifle grenade.
+Sargent Ellis (see 11th April), who had been wounded the previous day, died in the care of 69th Field Ambulance and would be buried at Hersin Commual Cemetery Extension.

 L.Cpl.
 Harry Clark (see 3rd April) was admitted via 69th Field Ambulance to 23rd Division Rest Station, suffering from influenza; he would be discharged to duty after six days.